MaJerle/lwcell/docs/examples/index.rst

 Processing is in separate thread and fully sequential, no callbacks or events.

+Call
+****

+Call example answers received call.
+If GSM device supports calls and has microphone/speaker connected to module itself, it can simply communicate over voice.

+Call & SMS
+**********

+This example shows how to receive a call and send reply with SMS.
+When application receives call, it hangs-up immediately and sends back SMS asking caller to send SMS instead.

+When application receives SMS, it will send same SMS content back to the sender's number.

 SMS Send receive
 ****************

+It demonstrates sending and receiving SMS either in events or using thread processing.

 .. toctree::
 	:maxdepth: 2